THE GIDEON TRILOGY : A MUST READ!

 Summary:

 Book 3 and the final part of the trilogy is The Time Quake.
-Lord Luxom arrives in 21st century New York with the plan to change history, in order to turn America back to a British Colony; tricking an American historian to give an idea on how to change the result of the War of Independence.
+Lord Luxom arrives in 21st-century New York with the plan to change history, to turn America back to a British Colony; tricking an American historian to give an idea on how to change the result of the War of Independence.
 Meanwhile back in 1763, Kate and Peter, along with Gideon, Sir Richard, Hannah and Parson Ledbury hunt for the Tar Man to get the time machine back.
-But Kate is showing some very disturbing changes-the side effects of time travel- and the world is experiencing 'time quakes' thanks to Lord Luxom's ruthless tampering with history; the solution to the whole mess lie with Kate and Peter... and shockingly enough, the Tar Man.
+But Kate is showing some very disturbing changes as side effects of time travel- and the world is experiencing 'time quakes' thanks to Lord Luxom's ruthless tampering with history; the solution to the whole mess lies with Kate and Peter... and shockingly enough, the Tar Man.

 The Gideon Trilogy was a fun and interesting read, particularly the vivid and detailed description of 18th century England (and France in Book 2) and filled with colourful characters.
 I imagined Gideon would be a boy older than Kate and Peter and sort of like The Artful Dodger in Oliver Twist but he was the exact opposite, not entirely perfect but a warm, protective and loyal friend, scrupulous to a fault.
 The Tar Man and Lord Luxom were two despicable characters I hated very much; having no heart and no conscience; all they cared about was their own personal gain and I couldn't wait to see them get their comeuppance, Lord Luxom especially.
 As for the main characters; Kate Dyer and Peter Schock- at first they were sort of like cat and mouse with each other, petulant and outspoken but later on proved to be resourceful children working their way through their dilemma, making a very great team.